 - will visit the pre-school settings to observe any children with individual needs and discuss these with the key worker. - will also spend time observing and interacting with these children during at least one of the transition taster sessions. - will facilitate any additional transition meetings with parents and visits by pupils.

-Any safeguarding information and records will be shared with the Designated Member of Staff for Child Protection who will share with staff on a relevant and 'need to know' basis.
+Any safeguarding information and records will be shared with the Designated Safeguarding Leader who will share with staff on a relevant and 'need to know' basis.

 In house transition

 Parents/Carers: